NetworkBlockDevice/nbd/doc/proto.md

 (which are always sent in network byte order), and (brackets) are used for comments.
 Anything else is a description of the data that is sent.

+Where this document refers to a string, then unless otherwise stated, that string is a sequence of UTF-8 code points, which is not `NUL` terminated, MUST NOT contain `NUL` characters, SHOULD be no longer than 256 bytes and MUST be no longer than 4096 bytes.
+This applies to export names and error messages (amongst others).
+The length of a string is always available through information sent earlier in the same message, although it may require some computation based on the size of other data also present in the same message.

 ## Protocol phases

 The NBD protocol has two phases: the handshake and the transmission.
 During the